 Fishers Island Club – 16th – 146 yards

-Another Raynor design, this Short hole at the Fishers Island Club features another beautiful backdrop, the Long Island Sound.
-The green is surrounded by trouble with bunkers catching small misses and marsh penalizing the wide misses, and the prevailing wind can make it play longe than the yardage on the card.
+The Short hole at the Seth Raynor’s Fishers Island Club features another beautiful backdrop in the Long Island Sound.
+The green is surrounded with bunkers that catch small misses, marsh penalizing the wide misses, and the prevailing wind can make it play longer than the yardage on the card.

-As is typically the case, Raynor saved his wildest green for the Short, making par a good score on the seemingly easy par-3.
+As is typically the case with Seth Raynor designs, he saved his wildest green for the Short.
+Par is always a good score on this seemingly easy par-3.
 The 16th green’s exterior slopes funnel shots on the edges into the bunkers while the center slopes to the right, with a thumbprint on the back half which makes any putt not directly below the flag extremely fast.
 The unique aspect of Fishers’ Short is the right side, which is obstructed from the tee but allows for a pin that seemingly floats in the marsh.
 Getting to that pin is a tall task and the prudent play is to aim slightly left of it, allowing the slope to funnel the ball to the corner.

 Country Club of Charleston – 17th – 164 yards

-The Short at the CC of Charleston comes as part of the course’s dramatic close.
+The Short at the Country Club of Charleston sits in the middle of the course’s dramatic closing stretch.
 Following the Lion’s Mouth 16th, players play off the course’s most dramatic feature, a subtle hill to the recently restored 17th green.
-Consulting architect Kyle Franz brought back the original bunker style which surrounds the 17th’s green in sand.
+Consulting architect Kyle Franz recently brought back the original bunker style which surrounds the 17th in sand.
 The now island green features a thumbprint in the middle and makes for challenging pins on each of the corners of the green.
 When the wind blows, this hole becomes particularly vexing.

 The Course at Yale – 5th – 147 yards

-Arguably Macdonald and Raynor’s boldest design starts with a litany of template holes before reaching The Short 5th.
+Arguably Macdonald and Raynor’s boldest design, The Course at Yale starts with a litany of template holes before reaching The Short 5th.
 The hole is in desperate need of a bunker restoration to recapture the original look as well as a green expansion.
-That being said, it is a difficult shot to an elevated green that slopes severely from front to back.
+That being said, it is still a difficult shot to an elevated green that slopes severely from front to back.
 A center green spine makes finding the proper side of the green extremely important.

 A side view of the 5th at Yale.